-Laidlaw's academic support is managed by the Centre for Learning (CFL).
-CFL provides academic support for all students, including those who are studying Counselling.
+Laidlaw's academic support is a part of the Student Experience team.
+Student Experience provides academic support for all students, including those who are studying Counselling.
 Their main goal is to help you succeed in your studies.
 If you need help with an assignment, essay writing, referencing, time management, exam preparation or how to study effectively then you should contact student support for assistance.
 They also hold workshops throughout the year to help you in your study.